 - STS (Strict Transport Security): redirects clients to port 6697 with configurable duration via

-- Certificate expiry notifications: enabled
+IRC_STS_DURATION - Certificate expiry notifications: enabled

 Prosody

-Prosody’s TLS is configured in apps/prosody/config/prosody.cfg.lua:
+Prosody’s TLS is configured inapps/prosody/config/prosody.cfg.lua:

 - Protocols: TLS 1.2+